jgdigitaljedi/stringman/readme.md

 - convert a hex color to rgb and vice versa
 - remove extra whitespace, line breaks, tabs, etc from a string
 - validate passwords with given parameters
+- return word counts for a given string
 - much more

 Also, typescript types are included.
 A full list of funtionality/features is below.